TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "FR WEB Tier 01 - [CLICK TO EXPAND]"

     - WiP
+    - Groups that get their releases directly from the source.
-    - Groups that source directly from the streaming service
+    - Groups that source and add the French audio track from the source to an English release from Tier 01 or 02.

 ??? example "JSON - [CLICK TO EXPAND]"